 Internal accessories such as microphones and speakers should only be fitted into recesses provided by helmet manufacturers to ensure there is no chance they can cause injuries in the case of an accident.

-There are no regulations at this time (2014) governing the attachment of accessories to helmets.
+As of 2016 only the ACT has regulations governing the attachment of accessories to helmets.

 Regulations set the standards for helmets, under the regulations offences are proscribed for breaching the regulations.
 The Helmet Offences page lists the proscribed offences for for breaches of road use regulations in each State.